-- A. A regulation game shall consist of seven innings.
+- A. A regulation game shall consist of seven innings, or in the event of a weather shortened game, four and one-half innings with the home team ahead or five innings with the visiting team ahead.
 A full seven innings need not be played if the home team scores more runs in six and one-half innings and/or goes ahead in scoring before the third out is made in the bottom of the seventh inning.
 The last inning of a game shall be an open inning.
 (See §5.5(1)) - B. A game that is tied at the end of seven innings shall be continued by playing additional innings until one side has scored more runs than the other at the end of a complete inning, or until the team second at bat has scored more runs in their half of the inning.
 International tie-breaker rule is in effect.
 (See §5.4.(2)) - C. The regulation time limit for games shall be as follows: - 1.
 Round robin/seeding games shall be 65 minutes, plus the open inning. - 2.
 Bracket games shall be 70 minutes, plus the open inning. - 3.
 Championship game(s) shall be a full seven innings. - D. A game called by the umpire shall be regulation if five or more complete innings have been played, or if the home team has scored more runs after the completion of at least four and one half innings.
 The umpire is empowered to call a game at any time because of darkness, rain, fire, panic or other causes that place the patrons or players in peril. - E. Games that are not considered regulation shall be resumed at the exact point where they were stopped. - F. A regulation tie game shall be declared if the score is equal when the game is called at the end of five or more complete innings, or if the team second at bat has equaled the score of the first team at bat in the incomplete inning. - G. Games that are regulation tie games shall be resumed at the exact point where they were suspended, if it is decided that they should be played out.